wolfSSL/wolfssl/doc/CRA.md

 make bomsh        # optional: produces omnibor/ + OmniBOR-enriched SPDX
 ```

+`make sbom` is a convenience wrapper around the same `scripts/gen-sbom`
+script the embedded path uses.

-See `doc/SBOM.md` for prerequisites and full details on both targets.
+See `doc/SBOM.md` for prerequisites and full details on both entry
+points.

 ## What wolfSSL Provides